Why You Need a New York Car Accident Lawyer

 It is often unclear exactly who was to blame for an accident, especially if you and the other driver have conflicting stories about what happened.
 A New York City car accident lawyer can help you gather the evidence you need to prove that your crash was caused by another driver.
 The sooner you contact a lawyer and start to gather this evidence, the stronger the case you can build.

-You deserve to have your own knowledgeable advocate who can deal with the insurance companies on your behalf.
+You deserve to have your own knowledgeable advocate who can deal with them on your behalf.
 A New York City injury attorney understands car accident laws and insurance laws.
 Your attorney can review and interpret your policy and value your claim.
-Your attorney can then use negotiating skills and legal knowledge to fight to get you a fair settlement from the insurance company.
+Your attorney can then use negotiating skills and legal knowledge to fight to get you a fair settlement from your insurer.
 Settling out of court could be preferable to avoid the time, stress and expense of a trial – as long as a fair settlement is reached.

 5. A lawyer can take your case to court to get you the money that the law entitles you to.
 When the insurance company will not offer a fair settlement or when it acts in bad faith, you need to go to court to ensure you get the compensation you deserve.
 Car accident lawsuits can be complicated, and there are many legal rules and procedures that must be followed.
 You also have the burden of proving your case to recover damages.